 2.1.4.
 Market risk premium

 The future anticipated market risk premium can be estimated on the basis of the historical difference between the returns on securities carrying risks, for example, on the basis of a stock index and the returns of (quasi) risk-free capital market investments.
-Empirical studies of the German capital market have shown that investments in shares, depending on the period of observation, have achieved an average of 4% to 7% higher returns in the past than (quasi) risk-free capital market investments.
-In light of the current German tax legislation a range of 5.5% to 7.0% is assumed for the market risk premium before personal income taxes.
+Empirical studies of the German capital market have shown that investments in shares, depending on the period of observation, have achieved an average of 4% to 9% higher returns in the past than (quasi) risk-free capital market investments.
+In light of the current guidance by the IDW a range of 6.0% to 8.0% is assumed for the market risk premium before personal income taxes.

 2.2.1.
 Risk-free rate